WithoutSin/ChristianFreedom/ChristianFreedomByBrianWebb–Chapter4TheProphesyOfTeLawAndHowItWasFulfilled.md

 This is key.
 If you are circumcised, and don’t follow the law, then you have just had the equivalent of cosmetic surgery, but if you do follow the law, but are not circumcised, then your actions show that the circumcision is in your heart and not in your flesh.
 I want you to remember this, because in just a little bit more, you are going to see a revelation that is going to shake your world.

+##Romans 3##
-> Chapter 3: 1 Then what advantage has the Jew?
+>1 Then what advantage has the Jew?
 Or what is the benefit of circumcision?
 2 Great in every respect.
 First of all, that they were entrusted with the oracles of God.
 3 What then?
 If some did not believe, their unbelief will not nullify the faithfulness of God, will it?
 4 May it never be!
 Rather, let God be found true, though every man be found a liar, as it is written,
 >
 > “THAT YOU MAY BE JUSTIFIED IN YOUR WORDS, AND PREVAIL WHEN YOU ARE JUDGED.”